Oswaldo Cabrera Player Props: Yankees vs. Cardinals

 Oswaldo Cabrera At The Plate

-- In 43.9% of his 57 games this season, Cabrera has picked up at least one hit.
-He's also had six multi-hit games.
+- Cabrera has picked up a hit in 44.8% of his 58 games this year, with multiple hits in 12.1% of those games.

-- He has homered in 7.0% of his games this year, and 2.2% of his chances at the plate.
+- He has hit a long ball in four games this year (6.9%), leaving the park in 2.1% of his chances at the plate.

-- In 22.8% of his games this season, Cabrera has had at least one RBI.
-He's picked up more than one in 7.0% and driven in three or more of his team's runs in one contest.
+- Cabrera has picked up an RBI in 24.1% of his games this year, with two or more RBI in 6.9% of his games.
+He has also plated three or more runs in one contest.

-- He has scored in 17 games this season (29.8%), including multiple runs in three games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.